Music Director – Striking 12

 Director – Striking 12

-Christine is pleased to be back for the second year of Striking 12 at BCT.
+Christine is pleased to be back for the third year of Striking 12 at BCT.
 She has worked as an assistant to the director on several projects, including The Birds (American premiere at the Guthrie Theater, directed by Henry Wishcamper), Inspecting Carol (at Bloomington Civic Theater, directed by Karen Weber), and 36 Views (regional premiere at Walking Shadow Theater Company, directed by John Heimbuch).
 As an actor, her credits include Pride and Prejudice, The Winter's Tale, A Christmas Carol, Romeo and Juliet (a co-production with The Acting Company, national tour), When We Are Married, The Merchant of Venice and Deborah Stein's When I Was a Ghost... at Guthrie Theater; The Sense of What Should Be (Workhaus Collective); Amazons and Their Men (Walking Shadow Theater Company); The Count of Monte Cristo (Minnesota Centennial Showboat); and various productions at The Children's Theatre Company (on their mainstage as well as their T.A.T.
 Black Box productions), Theatre L'Homme Dieu, and Minnesota Jewish Theater.
 She earned her B.F.A. from the University of Minnesota/Guthrie B.F.A.
 Actor Training Program.
 For more information, please visit www.christinemweber.com.